A comfortable fly fishing cabin for outings on the Sol Duc River near Seattle.

-Tell us about the cabin- what purpose does it serve?
+Tell us about the cabin – what purpose does it serve?

-Client: The Sol Duc cabin is supposed to provide a comfortable, small rural refuge from city life and a fishing base in an area where wildlife abounds.
+Client: The Sol Duc cabin is supposed to provide a comfortable, small rural refuge from city life.
+A fishing base in an area where wildlife abounds.
 It’s a place where we can both escape to read, take in the landscape and its surrounding and recharge.
 It is set only five hundred feet from one of the Olympic Peninsula’s most scenic rivers called the Sol Duc river.
 Plus the Pacific Ocean and the picturesque, rocky beaches of the northwestern Olympic Peninsula are just twenty miles away.
 The relatively unspoiled Sol Duc contains coastal cutthroat trout, rainbow trout, steelhead, and three species of Pacific salmon (coho, chinook, and sockeye) depending on the season.

-Kundig: The Sol Duc cabin is sited in a large, natural clearing.
+Kundig: The Sol Duc steelhead cabin is sited in a large, natural clearing.
 The surrounding site is heavily wooded with second and third growth timber.
 The materials were a direct response to the site…tough exterior materials (steel) to handle the harsh climate, and comforting interior materials (wood) to add a sense of warmth.

 Which features were important?

 Client: The cabin’s important features are its position on the Sol Duc and its amenities, which make for a pleasant stay for a week or two at a time: electricity, plumbing, internet access, fine natural light, excellent ventilation, and a covered, elevated outdoor deck.
 Windows make up the entire rear wall of the cabin, and the sleeping loft – about twenty feet above the ground – looks toward the river onto a peaceful grove of alder trees.
-We also wanted the cabin’s exterior to be virtually maintenance-free and for the Sol Duc cabin to be protected against intruders when we are away.
+We also wanted the cabin’s exterior to be virtually maintenance-free and for the Sol Duc steelhead cabin to be protected against intruders when we are away.
 This was achieved by use of sliding steel panels that cover the windows and two steel entry doors.
-Finally, the cabin’s location in a river flood zone meant that it had to be elevated ten feet due to the threat of flooding during late autumn or winter, when rain can be a daily occurrence.
+Finally, the cabin’s location in a river flood zone meant that it had to be elevated ten feet due to the threat of flooding.
+The floods regularly appear during late autumn or winter, when rain can be a daily occurrence.

 What were the challenges in this particular project?